FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/MilitaryInduction`| A fact of a person's military induction.
 `http://gedcomx.org/MilitaryService`| A fact of a person's military service.
 `http://gedcomx.org/Mission`| A fact of a person's church mission.
-`http://gedcomx.org/MoveTo`| A fact of a person's move (i.e. change of residence) to a new location.
+`http://gedcomx.org/MoveTo`| A fact of a person's move (i.e., change of residence) to a new location.
-`http://gedcomx.org/MoveFrom`| A fact of a person's move (i.e. change of residence) from a location.
+`http://gedcomx.org/MoveFrom`| A fact of a person's move (i.e., change of residence) from a location.
-`http://gedcomx.org/MultipleBirth`| A fact that a person was born as part of a multiple birth (e.g. twin, triplet, etc.).
+`http://gedcomx.org/MultipleBirth`| A fact that a person was born as part of a multiple birth (e.g., twin, triplet, etc.).
-`http://gedcomx.org/NationalId`| A fact of a person's national id (e.g. social security number).
+`http://gedcomx.org/NationalId`| A fact of a person's national id (e.g., social security number).
 `http://gedcomx.org/Nationality`| A fact of a person's nationality.
-`http://gedcomx.org/Naturalization`| A fact of a person's naturalization (i.e. acquisition of citizenship and nationality).
+`http://gedcomx.org/Naturalization`| A fact of a person's naturalization (i.e., acquisition of citizenship and nationality).
 `http://gedcomx.org/NumberOfChildren`| A fact of the number of children of a person or relationship.
 `http://gedcomx.org/NumberOfMarriages`| A fact of a person's number of marriages.
 `http://gedcomx.org/Occupation`| A fact of a person's occupation or employment.